gruntjs/grunt-contrib-uglify/docs/uglify-examples.md

 This configuration will compress and mangle all js files separately on the each their path.

-Also expext jQuery for mangling and ignore all `*.min.js` files.
+Also expect jQuery for mangling and ignore all `*.min.js` files.

 ```js
 // Project configuration.